SantiagoYanezFerreiro/Top_Notch_Coffee/README.md

 All the Python files were tested through PEP8 Online validator and further changes were made to make the code PEP8 compliant where possible.

-An excel file with info about the tests performed was included in the repository.
-Testing File Attached

 ### High Level Test Classes
 ![Test Results File](media/img/content/TestResults.PNG)